Understanding Information Disclosure from Secure Computation Output: A Study of Average Salary Computation: Single Execution

-Thus, $\awae (\vec{x}_A)$ simplifies to $H(\vec{X}_T| X_T {+} X_S)$, completing the proof. \end{proof} The next step is to determine which measure (awae or twae) we should use in our analysis of the average salary computation.
-Ah-Fat and Huth~\cite{ah2017secure} argued that the awae served as a more precise metric for measuring information leakage of a secure function evaluation than twae for their choice of function.
-This is evident by their decision to focus on awae in the subsequent work~\cite{ah2019optimal}.
+The next step is to determine which measure (awae or twae) we should use in our analysis of the average salary computation.
+Ah-Fat and Huth~\cite{ah2017secure} argued that the awae served as a more precise metric for measuring information leakage of a secure function evaluation than twae for their choice of function and used awae in their subsequent work~\cite{ah2019optimal}.
 Our perspective also aligns with that conclusion.
 In particular, while the twae informs the target of the amount of information leakage for the input they possess, the target may not be technically savvy enough to be able to apply the metric and make an informed decision regarding computation participation (plus, the choice to participate or not participate can leak information about their input).
 Perhaps more importantly, a function needs to be analyzed by the computation designers in advance and without access to the inputs of future computation participants to determine a safe setup for the participants.
 Thus, the available mechanism for this purpose is the attacker's perspective or awae, and we focus on this metric in the rest of this work.